Skip to main content

 • “Zooming in reveals very basic character models, but their overall shape is well done, the clothing you can access is appropriate yet fetching, and the litany of character portraits shore up any weaknesses in the graphics themselves.”

-• “The 3D graphics are, sadly, extremely underwhelming, especially when compared to the portraits and rich character voicing with different accents.”
+• “The 3D graphic is, sadly, extremely underwhelming, more so when compared to the portraits and rich character voicing through the different accents.”

 • “Ignoring the rough visuals and god awful painterly effect, that you can luckily turn off, the game felt interesting initially but soon gave way to frustration and tedium.”